Azure/app-service-linux-docs/Runtime_Support/dot_net_core.md

 ### .NET 5 End of Official Support

-Once a version of Node has reached it's end of support no new critical or security fixes will be available.
+Once a version of .NET has reached it's end of support no new critical or security fixes will be available.

 In May, 2022 .NET 5 will no longer be offered as an option in the create process for App Service.
 Existing apps targeting .NET 5 will not be affected.
 We recommend migrating your application to .NET 6 when available in November.
 See our guidance [below](#how-to-update-your-app-to-target-a-different-version-of-dotnet) to target a new version.